defuncart/defuncart/README.md

 # 👋 Hi, I'm James

-Mobile App & Game Developer.
+Mobile and desktop app developer.
 Specialized in Flutter, previously worked as an iOS Developer and Unity Game Developer.

 <table style="width:100%">
   <tr>